 THE WORLD FOOD PRIZE HALL OF LAUREATES is open to the public for tours, free of charge, on most Tuesdays (9 a.m. - 3 p.m.)
 Saturdays (9 a.m. - 1 p.m.) and Sundays (Noon - 3 p.m.).
 Please call 515-245-3735 for open house dates.
 Click here for more information.

-THE 2014 "BORLAUG DIALOGUE" INTERNATIONAL SYMPOSIUM, will take place Oct.
-15-17, in Des Moines, Iowa and will gather leaders from around the world to discuss "The Greatest Challenge in Human History: Can we sustainably feed 9 billion people by 2050?"
+THE 2014 "BORLAUG DIALOGUE" INTERNATIONAL SYMPOSIUM, took place Oct.
+15-17, in Des Moines, Iowa and gathered leaders from around the world to discuss "The Greatest Challenge in Human History: Can we sustainably feed 9 billion people by 2050?"
 Details here.

 DR. PER PINSTRUP-ANDERSEN, the 2001 World Food Prize Laureate, was celebrated last month during the "New Directions in the Fight Against Hunger and Malnutrition Festschrift," an event that marked his retirement from a distinguished 40-year career in food policy and research.
 More...